3-manifolds/SnapPy/doc_src/verify.rst

   (Note that when using verified computation, the Chern-Simons invariant is only computed modulo pi^2/2 even though it is defined modulo pi^2.)

-* Give the canonical retriangulation (a close relative to the canonical cell decomposition) of a cusped hyperbolic manifold using intervals or exact arithmetic if necessary with :py:meth:`~snappy.Manifold.canonical_retriangulation`::
+* Give the `canonical retriangulation <verify_canon.html>`_ (a close relative to the canonical cell decomposition) of a cusped hyperbolic manifold using intervals or exact arithmetic if necessary with :py:meth:`~snappy.Manifold.canonical_retriangulation`::

    sage: M = Manifold("m412")